pwnall/pwnpool/README.md

 #  PwnPool

-This is an attempt at managing
+This is an attempt at managing Docker containers.

 ## Development Setup